 Experimental results

 4.1.
-Performance metrics for Linear Discriminant Analysis (LDA)
+Performance metrics for LDA

 In the realm of medical imaging, especially for critical applications like lung cancer detection, it is paramount to ensure the employed models perform with high accuracy and precision.
-To evaluate the efficacy of Linear Discriminant Analysis (LDA) in distinguishing among the three types of lung cancers - Salivary Gland-type Lung Tumors (A), Pleomorphic (Spindle/Giant Cell) Carcinoma (B), and Primary Pulmonary Sarcomas (C) - several performance metrics were considered.
+To evaluate the efficacy of LDA in distinguishing among the three types of lung cancers—salivary gland-type lung tumors (A), pleomorphic (spindle/giant cell) carcinoma (B), and primary pulmonary sarcomas (C)—several performance metrics were considered.

 Fig. 2.
-Metrics performance- LDA
+Metrics performance—LDA